 Arts Funder & Strategist

-As a nonprofit sector executive, I possess over twenty-five years experience launching and scaling initiatives, building the capacity of arts organizations and successfully expanding their reach.
-Please read most recently published report evaluating my 8 years leading the Arts Regional Initiative at The James Irvine Foundation, which provided funding 36 California arts organizations to expand cultural participation & sustainability.
+As a nonprofit sector executive, Ted possess over twenty-five years experience launching and scaling initiatives, building the capacity of arts organizations and successfully expanding their reach.
+Recently Ted was featured in a published report evaluating his 8 years leading the Arts Regional Initiative at The James Irvine Foundation, which provided funding 36 California arts organizations to expand cultural participation & sustainability.
 The report, Investing in Cultural Participation and Financial Sustainability, linked below, is based on an evaluation conducted by Harder+Company Community Research. http://ow.ly/10jR2Q

 Sarah Shrader witnessed her first federal cannabis raid in San Francisco in 2002, and was deeply impacted by the affects on the community.
 It was no coincidence that she started volunteering with American’s for Safe Access, as they organized around the federal trial that followed.